-Discover tailored programmes, calls and collaboration opportunities for academia, start-ups, large enterprises and investors.
+Discover tailored programmes, calls and collaboration opportunities for academia, startups, large enterprises and investors.

 The ESA Commercialisation, Industry & Competitiveness (CIC) directorate plays a pivotal role in driving the commercialisation of the European space sector.
 By focusing on talent, access to capital, and fast innovation, CIC helps ESA and its partners evolve to meet the demands of a rapidly changing market.
 The directorate is responsible for developing and implementing ESA’s industrial policy, representing the Director General in all industry relations, and overseeing procurement and contract rules and negotiations for all agency activities and programmes.
 CIC also supports the industrialisation and commercialisation of space products and services, enabling European companies to scale up globally and access vital investments and finance.
 Through these efforts, CIC strengthens Europe’s position in the global space economy and fosters sustainable growth for the sector.
+As part of this directorate, the ACCESS programme has been created to further accelerate the commercialisation and competitiveness of European industry in both the space and non‑space sectors.
+Its purpose is to ensure that European businesses benefit from the growth, innovation and dynamism brought by the commercialisation of space.
+It offers support to all types and sizes of companies, ranging from startups to established players, across multiple sectors.

 ESA Earth Observation Programmes (EOP) deliver vital satellite data to understand and manage our planet’s environment.
 By continuously monitoring Earth from space, these programmes provide essential insights into climate change, natural disasters, and global challenges.
 ESA leads in scientific excellence, technology innovation, and international collaboration, supporting the European Green Deal and Digital Agenda.
 Programmes like FutureEO foster pioneering missions and new applications, helping Europe maintain its leadership in Earth science and the fast-evolving geo-services sector.
 ESA’s commitment enables robust climate action, supports sustainable development, and creates business opportunities, ensuring a better future for all.